-The equation of a circle that has a centre at the point (a,b) and a radius of r is given by
+Consider a circle whose centre is at the point (a,b) and whose radius is r:

 The values of a, b and r are specified whereas x and y are left as general points.
 This is much like when we specify m and c in y=mx+c when we have the equation of a given straight line.